xsabatox/teaching101/assessment2.md

 #Bioacoustics 101

 ##Course Description

+##Overview

+###Format

+This course will be taught in classroom, twice a week for eight weeks (16 sessions).
+It will combine lectures and field work, as students will be required to develop a research project.

+###Pre-requisites

 This is a biology undergraduate student oriented course.
+Students must know the elements of scientific method to design their research projects.
+They also need high school physics' knowledge on waves.

 ##Learning Outcomes

 Students will be able to:

-1. Explain how animals produce, modify, detect and analyze sound to communicate using acoustic signals.
+* Explain how animals produce, modify, detect and analyze sound to communicate using acoustic signals.
-2. Select and use the proper equipment to capture and record acoustic signals.
+* Select and use the proper equipment to capture and record acoustic signals.
-3. Perform a sound spectrogram analysis to investigate the recorded acoustic signals.
+* Perform a sound spectrogram analysis to investigate the recorded acoustic signals.
-4. Develop a research project about animal acoustic signaling.
+* Develop a research project about animal acoustic signaling.

 ##Schedule